For a Better Life

 However, in a 2016 paper in PRS Global Open, Lipedema experts Buck and Herbst described the 4th stage of lipedema for the first time.
 As Buck and Herbst describe it, a would-be 4th stage of lipedema would be classified by the existence of

 Lipolymphedema, or when there is a degree of secondary lymphedema from the lipedema.
-However, this supposes that lipedema edema progresses linearly with the stages, and it clearly does not.
+However, this supposes that lipedema edema progresses linearly with the stages, which clearly does not.
 Isabella Cordero, Gould, and Van De Pas have shown there are impaired lymphatic flow and function in stage 2 and stage 3 lipedema.
 Crescenzi showed that there is increased tissue sodium consistent with tissue edema in stage 2 and 3 lipedema.
-Therefore, there is not a separate stage of lipedema 4 where lymphedema occurs, rather lymphedema or impaired lymphatics flow can occur in at least stage 2 and 3 lipedema.
+Therefore, there is no separate stage of lipedema 4 where lymphedema occurs; rather lymphedema or impaired lymphatics flow can occur in at least stages 2 and 3 lipedema.

 Do you have anorexia?
 Read about the link between lipedema and anorexia.